Top 10 Water Rides List

 Lake Buena Vista, Florida, U.S.A

 Located in Disney's Animal Kingdom, which is within the Walt Disney World Resort, Kali River Rapids is much more than your everyday typical river rapids ride.
-Kali River Rapids is steaming, not only with really good rapids for you to go over, but some really good theming, a great atmosphere, and even a small drop.
+Kali River Rapids is steaming, not only with really good rapids for you to go over, some really good theming, and great atmosphere like on Shipwreck Rapids.
+Kali River Rapids has all that and even a small drop.
 And trust me, a drop on a river rapids ride is NOT a common sight.
 Most river rapids rides do not contain drops.
 And to make things even better for Kali River Rapids, they have water cannons to soak riders with.
 And that always makes for some incredible laughs, but as if that wasn't enough, they're free!!!!!
 Yep.
 The water cannons at Kali River Rapids are actually free.
 So while I'm waiting to use my Expedition Everest Fastpass, You'll know where to find me. ;) Now from what I've heard, Kali River Rapids also has fire, but during my visit, I never saw any fire.
 None whatsoever.
 But oh well.
 This ride is still awesome anyways, and totally deserves the #6 spot on this countdown.
 Kali River Rapids.
 Come on Pink Sweater Girl.
-Take a ride.
-(Evil Laugh)
+Take a ride (Evil Laugh).

 Grizzly River Run @